lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ## AgeGenderDetection

-1. Derive the AgeGenderDetection class from BaseDetection and declare the member variables it uses.
+1. The AgeGenderDetection class is derived from BaseDetection and the member variables it uses are declared.

 ```cpp
 struct AgeGenderDetection : BaseDetection {